kmsky/profil-software/README.md

 ```

 ### Important
 Some of data is in Persian.
-To see them in CMD it is necessary to set a font that supports Persian characters, eg `Courier News`.
+To see them in CMD it is necessary to set a font that supports Persian characters, eg `Courier New`.